 JFET-Junction Field Effect Transistor

-Its structure is quite simple.
-In an N-channel JFET an N-type silicon bar, referred to as the channel, has two smaller pieces of P-type silicon material diffused on the opposite sides of its middle part, forming P-N junctions, as illustrated in fig. The two P-N junctions forming diodes or gates are connected internally and a common terminal, called the gate terminal, is brought out.
-Ohmic contacts (direct electrical connections) are made at the two ends of the channel—one lead is called the source terminal S and the other drain terminal D.
+The structure is quite simple.
+In an N-channel JFET an N-type silicon bar, referred to as the channel, has two smaller pieces of P-type silicon material diffused on the opposite sides of its middle part, forming P-N junctions, as illustrated in figure.
+The two P-N junctions forming diodes or gates are connected internally and a common terminal, called the gate terminal, is brought out.
+Ohmic contacts (direct electrical connections) are made at the two ends of the channel—one lead is called the Source terminal S and the other Drain terminal D.

 The silicon bar behaves like a resistor between its two terminals D and S. The gate terminal is analogous to the base of an ordinary transistor(BJT).
 It is used to control the flow of current from source to drain.
 Thus, source and drain terminals are analogous to emitter and collector terminals respectively of a BJT.